For millions of people who have no local library, books are out of reach.

 We would like to thank the players of People’s Postcode Lottery for supporting the first Voyager Container Library.
 Find out more about how players support our work

-Be a part of the next Voyager Container Library
+Be a part of the next Community Container Library

-We hope to open many more Voyager Container Libraries in the years to come and focus on bringing these thriving libraries to the people who are farthest from the book – particularly displaced people.
-It costs around £30,000 to create a Voyager Container Library.
+We hope to open many more Community Container Libraries in the years to come and focus on bringing these thriving libraries to those who need them most – particularly displaced people.
+It costs around £30,000 to create a Community Container Library.